electronics-club/GitHub-Guide/readme.md

 # GitHub Guide

 Welcome to the GitHub Guide repository!
-This repository serves as a comprehensive guide for beginners to learn Git and GitHub.
+This repository serves as a guide to push local code to GitHub.

+## Live Demo

+You can access the live demo of this guide by visiting the following link: [GitHub Guide](https://electronics-club.github.io/GitHub-Guide/)

 ## Contents

 - **HTML File:** The `index.html` file contains HTML content designed for practicing Git commands and exploring GitHub features.
 - **CSS File:** The `styles.css` file contains CSS content to style the HTML file.
+- **Images Folder** The `images` folder contains the images used in this guide.

 ## How to Use